osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/installation-prerequisites/installation-prequisites.md

 uid: InstallationPrerequisites
 ---

-# Prerequisites for installing PI Interface for EMBDVB
+# Prerequisites for installing PI Interface for Rockwell FactoryTalk

 Minimum required versions of PI System software: PI Server 3.3 and PI AF 2010 R3 (2.4)

-Before installing and configuring, ensure that the following prerequisites are met:
+Before installing and configuring the interface, ensure that the following prerequisites are met:

 * Verify that the PI Data Archive is running and that the PI Data server is accessible from the computer where you intend to run the interface (the interface node).